 Note: If you leave the skin on your peaches, it will turn purple/blue after the bread’s been baked.
 (I thought it made the bread so pretty though!)

 Spread the fun!

-Of course this bread is absolutely amazing just eaten on it’s own, but I always love playing around with different spreads and toppings too!
+Of course this bread is absolutely amazing just eaten on it’s own, but I always love playing around with different spreads too!
 Here are a few of my favorites for you to try.

 - Cookie butter (My personal favorite)

 - Cream cheese (Makes it tastes like peaches and cream!)